El-Potato-Slayer/El-Potato-Slayer/README.md

 ## Hey!
-I'm a Full-Stack Developer with a background in Computer Science & Physics.
+I'm a Full-Stack Developer with a background in Computer Science & Physics

 I have a passion for:
 - Problem-solving and learning new technologies
 - Building meaningful/impactful projects
 - Machine learning and artificial intelligence

-### Outside of coding, I love playing on my Playstation 4, watching anime, and meeting cool people from all over the world.
+### Outside of coding, I love playing on my Playstation 4, watching anime, and meeting cool people from all over the world

 ### Languages: